Mental Health Intensive

 Your blueprint for the journey ahead

-At the end of the Discovery Phase, we’ll create your Treatment Passport.
-This document collects the insights we’ve developed together, as well as our team’s analysis and recommendations.
-You and your treatment team will meet together to review and discuss the passport and ensure we’re aligned on the path forward.
+At the end of the Discovery Phase, we’ll create your personalized treatment plan.
+This collects the insights we’ve developed together, as well as our team’s analysis and recommendations.
+You and your treatment team will meet together to review the plan and ensure we’re aligned on the path forward.

 Doing the work